-- 1. Make sure the ice maker AC power cord is plugged into a receptacle. - 2.
-Open the water shut off valve of the vehicle.
+Make sure the ice maker AC power cord is plugged into a receptacle.

+Open the water shutoff valve of the vehicle.

-NOTE: Make sure that the ice maker arm can move freely and does not touch the frozen foods in the freezer.
+Make sure that the ice maker arm can move freely and does not touch the frozen foods in the freezer.

-3. Push the ice maker arm down to the ON position.
+Push the ice maker arm down to the ON position.

-CAUTION: If you operate the refrigerator without the proper water supply, make sure the ice maker arm is up in the OFF position.
+If you operate the refrigerator without connecting the water supply line and/or opening the water shut off valve of the vehicle, make sure the ice maker arm is up in the OFF position.

-4. Allow the freezer to cool enough and ice production will begin to fill the storage bin.
+Allow the freezer to cool enough and ice production will begin to fill the storage bin.

-NOTE: New plumbing connections and/or impurities in the water supply line after winterizing can cause the first ice to be discolored or have an odd flavor.
+New plumbing connections and/or impurities in the water supply line after winterizing can cause the first ice to be discolored.
+Discard ice made after first few cycles.

-1. To stop the ice maker, push the ice maker arm up to the OFF position.
+To stop the ice maker, push the ice maker arm up to the OFF position.